luizcavalcanti/nes-emulator/README.md

 - Loading iNES 1.0 rom format with some headers
 - Basic mirroring for Cart PRG ROM and CPU RAM addresses
-- A functional CPU with some opcodes (implementing them as needed)
+- A functional CPU with some opcodes (implementing them as needed) + cycle count
 - A functional MMU with most of the memory mirroring needed
 - A vey basic PPU on which you can write and read bytes mindlessly, but does not render stuff yet.
 - Basic inspection GUI for debugging purposes (run `make inspect`)